ClementNerma/Rave/docs/books/hybrid.md

 ### Errors throwing

-The `@throws` descriptor allows us to describe each case of error throwing:
+The `@throws` annotation allows us to describe each case of error throwing:

 ```sn
 /**